tumashu/exwm-x/README.md

 5.  :class

-    Record the application's class, this key is used by \`exwmx-run'.
+    Record the application's class, this key is used by \`exwmx-quickrun'.

 6.  :instance

-    Record the application's instance, this key is used by \`exwmx-run'.
+    Record the application's instance, this key is used by \`exwmx-quickrun'.

 7.  :title

-    Record the application's title, this key is used by \`exwmx-run'.
+    Record the application's title, this key is used by \`exwmx-quickrun'.

 8.  :floating